Europe promises to reopen for summer tourism in wake of coronavirus

 Italy

-Italy is slowly lifting restrictions after weeks in weeks in lockdown.
+Italy is slowly lifting restrictions after weeks and weeks in lockdown.

 ANDREAS SOLARO/AFP via Getty Images